 Numerous wild flower species add stunning colour to the bush in spring and summer, including Gloriosa, Scadoxis and Hibiscus spp.

 Although the outward focus is often on the larger mammal species, the little ones are as important as they play a fundamental role in maintaining the balance in the environment.
-Mkhaya presently supports the only black rhino, tsessebe, sable, buffalo and Livingstone’s eland populations in Swaziland, as well as being home to roan antelope, white rhino, leopard, hyena and many other species.
+Mkhaya presently supports the only tsessebe, sable, buffalo and Livingstone’s eland populations in Eswatini (formerly Swaziland), as well as being home to roan antelope, black & white rhino, leopard, hyena and many other species.
 Smaller game frequents the camp often and is fairly relaxed around guests.
 These include Warthog, Nyala, Suni (Livingstone’s Antelope), Grey and Red Duiker.

 Mkhaya’s reptiles include a wide variety of snakes, a healthy range of lizards, two tortoises, terrapin and crocodiles.
 Just before rain, the many pans became a deafening chorus of frog song, including painted reed frog, kassinas, bullfrog, platana and grey tree frogs.
 Any amount of time spent studying the undergrowth will reveal a rich diversity of insect and invertebrate life.
 In fact, game drives often stop to witness the amazing life in heaving rhino middens.